Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Related work

 \subsection{ERGB-based novel view synthesis}

 Event cameras are bio-inspired sensors detecting brightness changes at individual pixels with high temporal resolution~\cite{event}.
 This scene radiance measurement paradigm has higher dynamic range and temporal resolution compared to traditional frame-based RGB cameras, attracting a lot of research in the fields of event-based image deblurring~\cite{evdeblur1,evdeblur2,evdeblur3,evdeblur4,evdeblur5}, HDR image reconstruction~\cite{evhdr0, evhdr1, evhdr2, evhdr3, evhdr4, evhdr5, evhdr6}, and high-speed HDR video generation~\cite{evhdr-video0, evhdr-video1, evhdr-video2, evhdr-video3}.
-Some recent works explore event-based NVS~\cite{enerf1,eventnerf,renerf,renerf,deblurenerf,aenerf,Elite-EvGS,eventgs, eventsplat}.
-While other works integrate both image and event (ERGB) data into the deblurring NVS task, such as NeRF-based works~\cite{e2nerf, e3nerf,evdeblurnerf,ebad-nerf} and 3DGS-based works~\cite{e2gs,ev3dgs,evagaussians} Addressing the limitations of blurry LDR inputs, EvHDR-NeRF~\cite{Evhdr-NeRF} first jointly exploits single-exposure images and events to reconstruct high-fidelity HDR radiance fields.
-However, these methods do not fully consider the gap between sensor output and physical radiance, leading to limited HDR and deblurring NeRF novel view synthesis performance.
+Some recent works explore the event-based NVS task~\cite{enerf1,eventnerf,renerf,deblurenerf,aenerf,Elite-EvGS,event-3dgs,event-3dgs,eventsplat}, while other works integrate both image and event (ERGB) data into the deblurring NVS task, such as NeRF-based works~\cite{e2nerf, e3nerf,evdeblurnerf,ebad-nerf, benerf, lsenerf} and 3DGS-based works~\cite{e2gs,ev3dgs,evagaussians,dietgs}.
+Addressing the limitations of blurry LDR inputs, EvHDR-NeRF~\cite{Evhdr-NeRF} first jointly exploits single-exposure images and events to reconstruct HDR NeRF.
+However, these previous ERGB-based NVS methods do not fully consider the gap between sensor output and physical radiance, leading to limited HDR and deblurring NVS performance.